ryantd42/NY-Legislative-Git/2023/S6852A-2023/bill.md

   May 11, 2023
   ___________

  Introduced by Sens.
-PARKER, SEPULVEDA -- read twice and ordered printed, and  when  printed  to  be  committed  to  the  Committee  on Housing, Construction and Community Development
+PARKER, JACKSON, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Housing, Construction and Community Development -- recommitted to the Committee on  Housing, Construction and Community Development in accordance with Senate Rule 6, sec.
+8  --  reported  favorably  from  said  committee, ordered  to  first  and  second  report,  ordered  to a third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading

- AN ACT to amend the administrative code of the city of New York and  the emergency  tenant protection act of nineteen seventy-four, in relation to inspection of major capital improvements for which  rent  increases are  requested and in relation to extending the provisions of the rent stabilization law
+ AN  ACT  to  amend  the administrative code of the city of New York, the emergency tenant protection act of nineteen seventy-four and the emer- gency housing rent control law, in relation  to  inspection  of  major capital  improvements  for  which  rent increases are requested and in relation to extending the provisions of the rent stabilization law

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subparagraph (g) of paragraph 1 of subdivision g of section 26-405 of the administrative code of the city of New York, as amended by section  27 of part Q chapter 39 of the laws of 2019, is amended to read as follows:
+Subparagraph (g) of paragraph 1 of subdivision g of section 26-405 of the administrative code of the city of New York, as amended by section  27  of  part Q of chapter 39 of the laws of 2019, is amended to read as follows:
   (g) There has been since July first, nineteen hundred seventy, a major capital improvement essential for the  preservation  energy  efficiency, functionality,  or infrastructure of the entire building, improvement of